Stephen A. Leybourne

 PhD, BSc, Cardiff Business School

 Internationally recognized as one of the world’s leading authorities on improvised work in project management, Dr. Leybourne’s research activities focus on the use and abuse of improvisational working practices, particularly in project-based work, and the location of project management within the wider academic landscape.
-A well-known lecturer in human resource studies, innovation, and project and change management, Leybourne has presented at conferences such as the PMI® Research Conference and the Academy of Management, winning a “best paper” award at AoM2006 in Atlanta.
-He has been a leading manager for several international banking institutions and is secretary of the Organizational Transformation, Change and Development Special Interest Group at the British Academy of Management.
+A well-known lecturer in behavioral studies, innovation and entrepreneurship, and project and change management, Leybourne has presented at academic conferences globally, and was a keynote speaker at the Fifth Brazil Project Management Congress in Brasilia, Brazil.
+He has been a leading manager for several international banking institutions and was the founding secretary of the Organizational Transformation, Change and Development Special Interest Group at the British Academy of Management.
 Leybourne has published in a variety of journals, including the Journal of Change Management, the International Journal of Management Concepts & Philosophy, and the two leading project management journals in the field, the International Journal of Project Management and the Project Management Journal.
+He is an associate editor of the Organisational Project Management journal.

 - MET AD 740 – Program & Project Management